 Ryan G. Burtt, Chief Financial Officer:

-Mr. Burtt joined the Association in 2004, and has served as both the Director of Credit Administration and Director of Risk Management.
-Mr. Burtt became Chief Financial Officer in January, 2010.
+Mr. Burtt joined the Association in 2004, and has served as the Director of Credit Administration and Director of Risk Management.
+Mr. Burtt was named Chief Financial Officer in 2010.

 Tarrell Bennett, Chief Lending Officer: